demoth/jake2/README.md

 The port was done completely in Java.
 No native libraries are used for the game functionality.
 We use the lwjgl2 for graphics rendering and for sound.

 Jake2 is still under development.
-Send bug reports and feedback to jake2@bytonic.de.
+Feel free to send bug report if you find one.

 Currently Jake2 supports Linux, Windows2000/XP and Mac OS X. The Jake2 dedicated server runs on every Java supported platform.